Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 #> [1] 1526
 ```

-Note also that the PTF above needs USDA suborder values per point location following the SoilGrids legend for USDA suborders, and formatted as in the `ind.tax` object.
+Note also that the PTF above needs USDA suborder values per point location following the LandGIS legend for USDA suborders, and formatted as in the `ind.tax` object.
 Unfortunately, the model above probably over-estimates bulk density for organic soils as these are usually under-represented i.e. often not available (consider for example a Saprist with 32% organic carbon):

 ```r